Skip to main content

 • Engage the Community: Create opportunities for open dialogue and shared learning.
 Foster a safe environment for discussing beliefs and doubts without fear of judgment.
 Encourage diverse participation to enrich the learning experience.

-• Develop Custom Courses: Work with your church staff to develop tailored courses based on the Better Theology framework.
+• Develop Custom Courses: Work with your church staff to develop tailored courses based on the Better Theological framework.
 Address the specific needs and interests of your congregation, providing practical steps for integrating personal, moral, and universal insights.

 Join Us on This Journey